Budget Measures Implementation Act

 2. the transfer of a partnership interest for consideration from a company or partnership to another company or partnership, where the transferor and the transferee form part of the same group of companies, or where any or both of them are partnerships, would have been considered to form part of the same group if they had been a company or companies.

+All references to companies have been extended to partnerships, in terms of definition, property company/partnership, group and references to capital voting rights and rights to profits.
 Starting from 1 January 2021, notaries shall be required to also notify the Commissioner of inter vivos transfers of immovable property which qualify for an exemption from stamp duty.

 Amendments to the Income Tax Management Act